Documentation Index

 However, access to the DPS remains pending until the organization’s back office approves it.

-5. The back-office team receives an email notification related to the new third-party registration request.
+5. The back-office team receives an email notification related to the new Data Recipient registration request.

-By following the link in the email, they can review the submitted information and approve the third party to access the DPS.
+By following the link in the email, they can review the submitted information and approve the Data Recipient to access the DPS.

-6. The third-party manager receives a confirmation email and gains access to DPS.
+6. The Data Recipient manager receives a confirmation email and gains access to DPS.

-They may also create additional users under the same third-party entity (e.g. colleagues).
+They may also create additional users under the same entity (e.g., colleagues).

-At this point, the third party can access the DPS, but until a customer decides to share data with them, there will be nothing to see.
+At this point, the Data Recipient can access the DPS, but until a customer decides to share data with them, there will be nothing to see.

 To fulfill the obligation to share Raw data with third parties upon request by the user, you can leverage the Raw Data Authorization.

-In the DPS, Customer users can manage the authorizations of registered third parties to access Raw Data.
+In the DPS, Customer users can manage the authorizations of registered Data Recipients to access Raw Data.

-The Raw Data Authorization flow is composed by the following steps:
+The Raw Data Authorization flow is composed of the following steps:

-1. A customer wants to share Raw Data with a third-party service provider.
+1. A customer wants to share Raw Data with a third-party service provider, the Data Recipient.

-2. The customer enters the Account / Data page, and within the Third-party Data Sharing Authorizations list can invite a new third-party to access their data.
+2. The customer enters the Data Management page, and within the Data Sharing section, can generate new Data Sharing Tokens.

-4. By accepting the invitation, the third party will be able to access customer data via API or Data Export directly from the DPS.
+5. By confirming, the Data Recipient will be able to access the Customer’s Raw data via API or Data Export directly from the DPS.

 Data API Access

-2. the partner uses the API as described in the article How to make API request
+The Data Recipient can use their API Key to access data via API as described in the article How to make API requests.

-These are the API endpoints used by the partner:
+These are the API endpoints a Data Recipient can use:

-• related to customers have authorized them to access.
+• Related to customers, who have authorized them to access.

 Data Access Subscriptions

-In order to exploit the right to request a compensation fee to third-parties, you can leverage the Digital Services feature.
+To exploit the right to request a compensation fee from third parties (Data Recipients), you can leverage the Digital Services feature.

-In the Console when you define Digital Plans or Add-ons for partners, you can enable the access to Raw Data via API.
+In the Console, when you define Digital Plans or Add-ons for Data Recipients, you can enable access to Raw Data via API by using the predefined feature Raw Data API Access, which can be included in a paid Digital Plan or Add-on.

-For instance, here below we can see that Partners can subscribe to the RAW Data Access add-on with cost of 10 €/thing/year.
+For instance, below we can see that Data Recipients can subscribe to the RAW Data Access plan at a cost of 12 €/thing/year.

-In this way, when a third party (Partner) accepts a Customer invitation to access data, the Subscription is updated with the new things of the customer, and thus also the subscription fee is updated.
+In this way, when a Data Recipient accepts a Data Sharing Token, the Subscription is updated with the new things of the Customer, and thus also the subscription fee is updated accordingly.

-A third party can access to customer data only if the Subscription has been paid.
+A Data Recipient can access customer data via API only if the Subscription has been paid.

-The Organization back-office can view and manage subscriptions of partners from a dedicated page.
+The Organization back-office can view and manage subscriptions of Data Recipients from a dedicated Subscriptions page.